 - Regulatory compliance, intellectual property and trade regulation

-- Labor & employment, including immigration law and wage & hour compliance
+- Labor and employment, including immigration law and wage and hour compliance

 - Pesticide registration compliance and performance disputes

-Additionally, we represent agri-business and water district interests in state and federal courts and before California governmental agencies, including state and regional water boards, the Agricultural Labor Relations Board, and the departments of Food and Agriculture, Fish & Game, and Pesticide Regulation.
+Additionally, we represent agri-business and water district interests in state and federal courts and before California governmental agencies, including state and regional water boards, the Agricultural Labor Relations Board, and the departments of Food and Agriculture and Fish and Wildlife.

 Leading the Way

-- Assisted landowner in drafting easement agreements, licenses, leases and acquisition/disposition agreements, hunting/rice/row crop/hay leases.
+- Assisted a landowner in drafting easement agreements, licenses, leases and acquisition/disposition agreements, hunting/rice/row crop/hay leases.